splunk/splunk-cloud-sdk-go/README.md

 4. Set your access token and tenant.

-    -  Retrieve your access token from the [Splunk Developer Cloud Portal](https://sdc.splunkbeta.com/settings).
+    -  Retrieve your access token from the [Splunk Developer Portal](https://developer.splunk.com/scs/settings).

     -  List your tenants using the following REST command, replacing `<accessToken>` with your access token: